Ashland, KY (AKY)

-One of the reasons Ashland continues to be an arts center in an industrial region is the historic Paramount Arts Center, a few blocks from the train station.
+One of the reasons Ashland continues to be a regional arts center is the historic Paramount Arts Center, a few blocks from the train station.
 On September 5, 1931, the Paramount Theater opened in Ashland, showing the first “talking” movie in the area—ironically titled, “Silence.”
 This large, beautifully-appointed Egyptian-themed Art Deco movie palace, which can seat over 1,000, remained a premiere cinema in this portion of the Ohio Valley until 1972.

 The Foundation for the Tri-State Community formed in that year to re-open the Paramount as the Ashland Performing Arts Center (as it was called at first).
 Since then, the theater has been restored and renovated several times, preserving this historic structure.
 The theater has seen many live performances since then, being in almost continual use since its re-opening.
 A wide variety of performers have played there, including theater, ballet, symphonies, comedy, and popular music, from the Moscow Ballet to the Neville Brothers.